Why Warehouse Labor Tracking and Management Matters

 With labor costs climbing and managers’ challenge to effectively track and manage their labor force complicated by the fact that relevant data often resides in multiple systems, we’re using this series to explore where labor management technology is going.
 We’re considering the types of useful data available and how to effectively corral and make sense of data to better manage your labor force.

-In the first installment, we looked at data integration.
-In this second installment of our four-part series, we are going to examine the different approaches to pulling in data and how creating a labor management system with multiple data sources can create a more effective and efficient warehouse.
+In the first installment we looked at data integration.
+In this second installment of our three-part series, we are going to examine the different approaches to pulling in data and how creating a labor management system with multiple data sources can create a more effective and efficient warehouse.

 WMS data — a limited view